Optimal Differentially Private Model Training with Public Data: Optimal Centrally Private Model Training with Public Data

-In~\cref{app: even better DP SCO}, we give a noisy stochastic gradient~\cref{alg: weighted dp-sgd} for semi-DP SCO that uses~\cref{eq: weighted gauss} to estimate $\nabla F(w)$ in each iteration.
-Our algorithm has smaller excess risk (accounting for constants) than the state-of-the-art linear-time algorithm for DP-SCO whose privacy analysis does not require convexity~\cite{lr21fl}.
-We empirically evaluate our algorithm in~\cref{sec: experiments,app: experiments}.
+We give privacy and excess risk guarantees for~\cref{alg: weighted dp-sgd} and describe an accelerated variant of~\cref{alg: weighted dp-sgd} in~\cref{app: even better DP SCO}.
+The excess risk of our algorithm is smaller than the state-of-the-art excess risk for a linear-time DP algorithm whose privacy analysis does not require convexity~\cite{lr21fl}.
+We empirically evaluate our algorithm in~\cref{sec: experiments}.